-JPU alumni qualify for a 50% tuition discount on the Proton Therapy certificate program and selected graduate degree programs.
+JPU alumni qualify for a 50% tuition discount on the following programs: Proton Therapy certificate, MS Healthcare Administration, and MS Medical Physics.
 All JPU admissions requirements must be met for the applicable program.
 Family members of JPU alumni receive a 30% tuition discount.
 Family members are defined as a spouse or child.